 - Form Styles

-Here, you can edit the background color of the form, along with the padding and border radius.
+Here, you can edit the padding and border radius of the form.

 - Text Input Field